cpsievert/cpsievert.github.com/slides/shiny/index.md

 > - Convenient wrappers for creating options to alter inputs.

 #### Debugging Options
-> - Available options are pretty crude.
+> - Current options are pretty awful.
 The "shiny crew" is working on better alternatives.

 --- #nonFrame
 ## Extending "Hello Shiny!"